anishrana2001/Openshift/RHCSA-V.9.3/01-01 Users and Groups.md

-# Question 1: You are the adminstrator of devops-wala company and you need to perform below tasks.
+# Question 1: You are the adminstrator of devops-wala company and you need to perform below tasks on `servera`

 - Create a two groups called `admin` and `devops`
 - Creata a users